phatnguyenuit/learn-to-build-react-package/how-to-build-a-react-library-with-typeScript.md

   ```

-- Our module exposes two types of module system: CommonJS - cjs and ECMAScript - esm
+- Our module exposes two types of module system: CommonJS - cjs and ECMAScript - ESM
 - All packages in the **`peerDependencies`** section will be treated as external dependencies.
 It means Rollup does not include them in the bundling process.
 - We use some Rollup plugins:
   - [@rollup/plugin-node-resolve](https://www.npmjs.com/package/[@rollup/plugin-node-resolve) resolves modules located in _node_modules_
   - [@rollup/plugin-commonjs](https://www.npmjs.com/package/@rollup/plugin-commonjs) converts CommonJS modules to ES6 modules to be included in Rollup
   - [rollup-plugin-typescript2](https://www.npmjs.com/package/rollup-plugin-typescript2) supports TypeScript
-  - [rollup-plugin-postcss](https://www.npmjs.com/package/rollup-plugin-postcss) compiles postcss in Rollup, with [autoprefixer](https://www.npmjs.com/package/autoprefixer) we can gain auto prefixes for all css styles for all browsers automatically. if you want to use scss/sass you must install `node-sass` additionally
+  - [rollup-plugin-postcss](https://www.npmjs.com/package/rollup-plugin-postcss) compiles PostCSS in Rollup, with [autoprefixer](https://www.npmjs.com/package/autoprefixer) we can gain auto prefixes for all css styles for all browsers automatically. if you want to use SCSS/SASS you must install `node-sass` additionally

 [Go back ⏪](#table-of-contents)